Skip to main content

-We're delighted you have applied or are considering applying to study at Kingston University for 2020.
+We're delighted you have applied, or are considering applying, to study at Kingston University in 2021.
 Please bookmark this page to stay updated with the latest information about applying to study at Kingston University.

 You can still easily:

-We understand you may have extra questions for us, particularly while the lockdown is in place.
+We understand you may have extra questions for us at this time.
 Please use the Q&A on this page to answer your questions.
 In the Q&A you'll also find the University's contact information.

-While lockdown is in place, we're planning an exciting schedule of virtual Open Day events and webinars for you, in June and July.
-Where you can learn more about Kingston, the University and campus life.
-Learn more about Open Days and webinars in the Q&A.
+We have an exciting schedule of virtual Open Day events and webinars for you, where you can learn more about Kingston, the University and campus life.

 Please get in touch with us if you have any questions or enquiries.
 We are here to help.

-You can rest assured, despite the restrictions due to the coronavirus pandemic, your application will be considered, and processed, in exactly the same way as normal.
+Despite the restrictions due to the coronavirus pandemic you can rest assured your application will be considered and processed in exactly the same way as normal.

-We know you might have extra questions for us, particularly while the lockdown remains in place.
-So, our team is only a phone call or email away, to talk you through your options and answer any queries you have about university life.
+We know you might have extra questions for us and our team is only a phone call or email away.
+We will talk you through your options and answer any queries you have about studying with us.